Zeeshan Patel

 Research

-I'm broadly interested in machine learning, computer vision, NLP, and AI generalization.
-Specifically, I'm interested in understanding how to create vision systems that can continuously generalize under distribution shifts.
-I'm also interested in the intersection of vision and language and how generative vision models can leverage language to interact with humans.
+I'm broadly interested in machine learning, computer vision, and generative AI.
+Specifically, I'm interested in the mechanisitic interpretability of deep learning models and how to create AI systems that can generalize under distribution shifts.
+I'm also curious about the intersection of vision and language and how visual systems can leverage language to interact with humans.

 Test-Time Training for Image Superresolution